ICAMS-US/PhysicalConstantsDictionary/docs/dictionary-syntax.md

 The email address of the designed POC for this file

+### references (mandatory)

+References that were used to obtain each value listed in the dictionary.
+Each reference name starts with a key which is used later in each physical constant to indicate where the value came from.

 ### set (mandatory)

-Internally consistent physical constants sets are included as YAML [block sequences](http://yaml.org/spec/1.2/spec.html) of mappings.
+Physical constants sets are included as YAML [block sequences](http://yaml.org/spec/1.2/spec.html) of mappings.
 A physical constant set is codified as a YAML mapping node, with the set name as the main key.
 Each set must begin with a hyphen (-), separated by space from the set name (key).

 ## Physical Constants Sets